TimBoleslawsky/data-science-vault/Notes/Empirical Research Strategies.md

-To categories our knowledge-seeking research strategies in software engineering we adopt an **ABC framework** (more on knowledge-seeking, here: [[Software Engineering Research]].
+To categories our knowledge-seeking research strategies in software engineering we adopt an **ABC framework** (more on knowledge-seeking, here: [Software Engineering Research](Software%20Engineering%20Research.md).
 ABC stands for goals toward:
 - Actors (generalizability over people)
 - Behaviour (precise measurement/control of behaviour)
 - Context (realism of context).